Orlistat Oral Capsules

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 They need to know if you have any of these conditions:

 If you miss a dose, take it within 1 hour following the meal that contains fat.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.
-If you occasionally miss a meal or have a meal without fat, you can skip that dose of this medicine.
+If you occasionally miss a meal or have a meal without fat, you can skip that dose of this medication.

-Visit your health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.

-Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
+Tell your care team if you wish to become pregnant or think you might be pregnant.
 Losing weight while pregnant is not advised and may cause harm to the unborn child.
-Talk to your health care provider for more information.
+Talk to your care team for more information.

 Cookies are used by this site.
-To decline or learn more, visit our cookies page.
+To decline or learn more, visit our cookie notice.